Matt-F-95/cli/docs/members.md

 ## `heroku members:add EMAIL`

-adds a user to an organization or a team
+adds a user to a team

 ```
 USAGE